Sitelink3D-v2-Developer/sitelink3dv2-api-tools/reports/excel-haul-report-analysis/README.md

 # Excel Haul Report Analyzer

 ## Background
 Haul reports contain content that is best visualized.
+The particular data and the way it is radiated vary from site to site.
 Replace widgets on Sitelink3D v2 web portal.

 ## Usage
 The following process describes the use of the viewer: